So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 How Do You Transition Out Of Swaddling?

-So here’s my 3-step swaddle transition plan to get you going.
+So here’s my 3-step swaddle transition plan for when to stop swaddling your baby.

-Having a swaddle transition plan for when you stop swaddling baby will make this change much more manageable for you and your little one.
+Having a gradual transition plan for when to stop swaddling baby will make this change much more manageable for both you and your little one.

 1. Swaddle With One Arm Free